spatialos/platform-sdk-csharp/README.md

 ## Targeted framework

 The C# SDK is currently built targeting .NET Framework 4.5.1 and .NET Standard 1.5.
-As a result, it will work on all supported platform.
+As a result, it will work on all supported platforms.

 ## Contributing